docsdevbr/symfony-doc-pt-br/messenger.rst

 Messenger provides a message bus with the ability to send messages and then handle them immediately in your application or send them through transports (e.g. queues) to be handled later.
-To learn more deeply about it, read the :doc:`Messenger component docs </components/messenger>`.
+To learn more about it, read the :doc:`Messenger component docs </components/messenger>`.

 Installation